 I haven’t come across any negative stuff related to gender division in the music field and, based on my extensive experience in TV and video production, I know perfectly well how lucky I am.
 I took a music production course at Moscow Music School; at that time, the course was supervised by the wonderful guys from Monoleak (@monoleak).
 They managed to create an absolutely safe and comfortable environment in this respect.

 Now, as far as music is concerned, I keep in touch with my former classmates, professors, and the PEER label (@moscowpeer) founded by one of the supervisors, Fyodor Pereverzev.

 Lena, BizDev Mubert (Helenmubert)

 Music is my hobby.
 It’s hard to talk about inequality, but it has always seemed to me that in the world of art the social “framework” is the most blurred.
 In my profession, there is a division, although it is not based on gender differences, but rather on personal qualities, such as the degree of risk tolerance and the desire to take responsibility for your decisions, which contribute to the common goal.
-Then it is only a question of your own strength: if you are confident in yourself, in your professional competences and you play by the rules, the gender division will no longer be a problem, but will rather become a competitive advantage.
+Then it is only a question of your own strength: if you are confident in yourself, in your professional competence and you play by the rules, the gender division will no longer be a problem, but will rather become a competitive advantage.

-I think music is the most intimate form of art, so it would be silly to divide it into genders: the reason for any division is not stereotypes, but the ego of the people around you.
+I think music is the most intimate form of art, so it would be silly to divide it into genders: the reason for any division is not stereotypes, but the egos of the people around you.
 You can lose yourself in the pursuit of public opinion; anyway, it’s easier to put on headphones.
-I’ve been inspired by Marilyn Manson for all my life.
-It’s very difficult to find a single message in his artwork.
+I’ve been inspired by Marilyn Manson all my life.
+It’s very difficult to find a single message in his work.
 This man is an experimentalist who has never been afraid to try new musical styles and daring images, in other words, to break those very “stereotypes”.